HIPAA Compliance Checklist for 2025

 To help you avoid the adverse impacts of unfavorable SaaS contracts, here is a list of the critical clauses you must pay attention to while signing a SaaS agreement.

-What is a SaaS agreement, and why is it important?
+1. What is a SaaS agreement, and Why it Matters?

 A SaaS agreement is essential for establishing a simple and structured connection between the vendor and the SaaS buyer.